rebornay/slidev-presentation-circle11/altsch-presentation/pages/samson/functions.md

+---
+layout: center
+theme: default
+class: my-theme
+---

+# Functions in JavaScript
+---

 # Functions

-Functions are blocks of code designed to perform specific tasks.
+##### Functions are blocks of code designed to perform specific tasks.
 They help keep code reusable, and organized.
-We write functions to avoid repeating code, allowing us to call them whenever needed.
+##### We write functions to avoid repeating code, allowing us to call them whenever needed.
 The concept of using a function after it has been declared is called `'calling a function'.`
+#

-# Ways of defining functions in JavaScript.
+### Ways of defining functions in JavaScript.
+#

-* Function Declaration
+* ####  Function Declaration

-A function declaration defines a named function using the function keyword.
+#### A function declaration defines a named function using the function keyword.

 ```js {monaco-run} {autorun:false}
 function getUserId() {